parkjooyoung99/Poole-lab/dbCAN/README.md

 # :bangbang: All work should be done in ```/workdir/XX/```:bangbang:
-## 1. Load the env and Download the DB
+## 1. Load the env and Download the DB
 #### 1-1.
 Load the env
 ```
 source /programs/miniconda3/bin/activate run_dbcan4